Skip to main content

 Institution sponsors a cohort

-A community organization or employer commits to hosting a structured savings program for their members, employees, or constituents. inara provides the infrastructure; the institution provides the community.
+A community organization, university, workforce program, or employer commits to running a Community Capital Access Program for its members, students, employees, or constituents. inara provides the infrastructure; the institution provides the community relationship.

 02